TouK/nussknacker-scenario-examples-library/README.md

 #### DB mocks

 DB mocks should be added to the `{scenario-name}/mocks/db` folder.
 The mocks has a form of PostgreSQL DDL scripts.
-Name of the script will be used a schema in the database (all scripts will be run in context of the same PostgreSQL db instance).
+Name of the script will be used as a schema in the database (all scripts will be run in context of the same PostgreSQL db instance).

 Assuming that your db mock is `{scenario-name}/mocks/db/example01.sql`, you should be able to refer to it like that: